-While there’s not much to do with the first two aside from practicing tolerance or avoidance, there are ways to make your college essay-writing experiences smoother and more successful.
-Whether you’re writing a three-page personal essay or a twenty-page research report, keeping the following tips in mind can help you write a better college essay while avoiding pulling an all-nighter each time an assignment is due.
+While there aren’t many options in dealing with the issue, other than patience and tolerance, there are ways to make your college essay-writing experiences smoother and more successful.
+Whether you’re writing a three-page personal essay or a twenty-page research report, follow these tips to help you write a better college essay and avoid pulling an all-nighter each time an assignment is due.

-One of the biggest differences between writing for high school and writing for college is the greater degree of responsibility you have in choosing the topics for your college essays.
-Sometimes, you’ll be given an assigned college essay topic, but even then there’s often leeway.
+One of the biggest differences between writing for high school and college is the degree of responsibility you have in choosing the topics for your college essays.
+Sometimes, there is an assigned topic, but even then there’s leeway.
 Your professors may want different things as well: showing mastery of a writing skill, understanding a course topic, or doing original research.
 Understanding your professor’s expectations and how to meet them is a crucial part of the process of choosing a topic for your college essays.

-To get through this, be sure to start your research early and to get a good sense of what your professor will and will not accept as support in your paper.
-If there are specific things you need to use sources for or do research on to write a successful paper, be aware of them.
+This can all be avoided by early preparation and topic research, and to get a good sense of what your professor will and will not accept when it comes to research evidence.
+If there are specific things you need to use sources for or do research on to write a successful paper, know them.
 Research-related requirements are usually fairly inflexible.
-After all, your college professors regard research as so important that they chose to do it for a living.
-Like it or not, you’ll probably have to spend some time in the library, or at least on a credible scholarly research website for each of your college papers.
-Accept this now to avoid bad grades and frustration in the future.
+After all, your college professors see the importance of research, as that they chose to do it for a living.
+Ultimately, you’ll probably have to spend some time in the library, or at least on a credible scholarly research website for each of your college papers.
+So plan ahead and give due attention and time to the process.

 Latest College & Financial Aid News

 The disease of addiction has ravaged college campuses, evident by the fact that 80 percent of college students drink alcohol, 40 percent binge drink.
 College students make up one of the largest groups of drug abusers nationwide.
 Young adolescent’s ages 18-24 already have an increased risk of addiction- those enrolled in a full-time college program are twice as likely to abuse drugs and [...]